-That said, women such as Lillian Ross and Pauline Kael did in fact succeed as writers at the publication while Groth worked there.
+Nevertheless, Lillian Ross and Pauline Kael did in fact famously succeed as writers at the publication while Groth worked there.
 Her explanation?
 “I was less able to envision myself storming the citadel than people who were more confident.”

-Ladder climbing aside, she was able to field inquiries from J.D.
-Salinger, gave Woody Allen directions, and had her job interview with E.B.
+Ladder climbing aside, Groth was able to field inquiries from J.D.
+Salinger, give Woody Allen directions and get through a job interview with E.B.
 White.
-Outlining perks of the jobs which perched her at the front of the literary scene, she was able to enjoy summer vacations to Europe with pay (merely $80 each week.)
-She described, “The New Yorker believed in long summer vacations for their receptionists.”
+She was also able, on a salary of $80 a week, to enjoy regular trips to Europe.
+“The New Yorker believed in long summer vacations for their receptionists,” she said.